-Press the MENU button in 🕨 mode.
+- Press the MENU button in mode.

 The [ Setting] menu appears.

-When you press the MENU button in $\square$ mode, press the four-way controller ( $\blacktriangleright$ ) once or twice.
+When you press the MENU button in mode, press the four-way controller

+( ) once or twice.

+- 2

-Use the four-way controller ( $\blacktriangle \lor \blacklozenge \triangleright$ ) to select an item and set it up.
+- Use the four-way controller ( $\blacktriangle \lor \blacklozenge \triangleright$ ) to select an item and set it up.

+- 3 After finishing the settings, press the MENU button.
+The setting is saved and the camera returns to the previous screen.